greenhouse monitoring with rak wisblock and blues notecard

 LoRaWAN Communication

-The process of communicating with end devices via LoRaWAN networks can be accomplished through a public network like Helium or by setting up your own network using a LoRaWAN gateway.
-In this instance, configure the second option.
-For this process, you will need:
+Communication with end devices over LoRaWAN can be established through a public network such as Helium or through a private network built with a LoRaWAN gateway.
+In this case, the setup uses the second option.

-This process is straightforward and can be completed in just a few minutes.
-For a step-by-step configuration guide, refer to the RAK7268V2 gateway documentation.
+The configuration process can be completed in a few minutes.
+For step-by-step instructions, refer to the RAK7268V2 gateway documentation.

 TTN Payload Decoder